muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    decisions to optimize resource allocation and improve overall efficiency.
-This insight is particularly valuable in multi-layer IP/ Optical networks, where the interplay between different network layers can be complex.
+This insight is particularly valuable in multi-layer IP/ Optical networks, where the interplay between different network layers can be complex. {{!RFC5557}} provides examples of the PCE being using to optimize resource allocation.

    By leveraging these insights, operators can ensure that both the IP and optical layers are operating harmoniously, leading to optimal performance and cost efficiency.
 In essence, Network Operational Insights empower operators with the knowledge needed to maintain a high-performing, resilient, and future-proof network infrastructure.

    The network operational insight can be grouped into two categories.
    By categorizing network operational insights into these two categories, operators can better prioritize their efforts and